Evaluation of transition rates from nonequilibrium instantons: Derivation of the nonequilibrium instanton rate equation

+Note that the second-derivative matrix of the action, $\nabla_\text{s}^2 S_N$, remains symmetric even for non-conservative forces, where $\nabla F$ is not symmetric.
 Approximating \eqn{equ:PI_laplace} by Laplace's method now appears straightforward.
-However, the instanton, as an infinite-time trajectory, can dwell at the reactant or the TS for an arbitrary time without changing its action (see SI).
+However, the instanton, as an infinite-time trajectory, can dwell at the reactant or the TS for an arbitrary time without changing its action (see \appref{timetranslation}).
 Hence, there is an infinite number of instantons that are related by continuous time translation.
-This leads to the emergence of a Goldstone mode, which manifests itself as a zero eigenvalue in the second-derivative matrix of the action, $\nabla_\text{s}^2 S_N$, and thus cannot be integrated over by Laplace's method.
+This leads to the emergence of a Goldstone mode, which manifests itself as a zero eigenvalue in $\nabla_\text{s}^2 S_N$, and thus cannot be integrated over by Laplace's method.
 Previous work avoided this difficulty by considering explicitly time-dependent forces that break time-translation symmetry \cite{Lehmann2000,Lehmann2000a,Lehmann2003}.

-However, progress can be made by noting that a small translation along the zero mode can be related to a time translation of the instanton, $\rmd \zeta_0 = \sqrt{B_t/\tau} \, \rmd t'$ \cite{InstReview,Luckock1990}, where $B_t = \int \dot{\bar{\mat{x}}}^2 \,\rmd t$ is a normalization constant \footnote{Note that $B_t = S$ for an instanton of a system at equilibrium with isotropic diffusion, where $\mathbf{D}=\mathbb{I}$.}.
+However, progress can be made by separating the integral over the Goldstone mode from the integral over the other, orthogonal modes \cite{Faddeev1967} and noting that a small translation along the zero mode can be related to a time translation of the instanton, $\rmd \zeta_0 = \sqrt{B_t/\tau} \, \rmd t'$ \cite{InstReview,Luckock1990}, where $B_t = \int \dot{\bar{\mat{x}}}^2 \,\rmd t$ is a normalization constant \footnote{Note that $B_t = S$ for an instanton of a system at equilibrium with isotropic diffusion, where $\mathbf{D}=\mathbb{I}$.}.
 This allows us to transform the integral over the Goldstone mode to an integral over a collective time, e.g., the time to reach the TS\@.
 By noting that the prefactor $\bar{\mat{p}}_\text{f}^\text{T} \mathbf{D} \bar{\mat{p}}_\text{f}$ is identical to the instanton energy [\eqn{equ:momentum}], this time integral is readily solved by substitution, leading to the nonequilibrium instanton formula for the rate constant